cloudfoundry-incubator/docker-boshrelease/README.md

 * [CI](https://ci-ohio.starkandwayne.com/teams/cfcommunity/pipelines/docker-boshrelease)
 * [cf-containers-broker-boshrelease](https://github.com/cloudfoundry-community/cf-containers-broker-boshrelease) * [docker-broker-deployment](https://github.com/cloudfoundry-community/docker-broker-deployment)

+## Initialize Project

+There is a submodule for Swarm that needs to be initialized:

+`git submodule update --init --recursive`

 ## Static set of containers on a VM

 Run a static set of Docker containers, backed by a persistent disk: